Perfect Dark (cancelled video game): Cancellation

 In July 2025, it was announced that The Initiative would be closed, and that development of the project would be stopped as part of several rounds of layoffs by Microsoft.
 Joanna Dark actress Alix Wilton Regan called for fans to "speak up if [they] wanna see Perfect Dark survive", while actor Elias Toufexis, who voiced Adam Jensen in the Deus Ex series, said the cancellation resulted in a loss of "thousands of dollars" that he was expecting for his role in the game.
 EA Japan's general manager Shaun Noguchi expressed concerns about the numerous layoffs and the cancellation of Perfect Dark and Rare's Everwild, which had been in development for roughly seven and eight years respectively, stating: "That's a decade of work, potentially a quarter of someone's entire career completely lost.
 Even if the final product isn't what people originally expected, I think it still deserves to ship.
 Something is better than nothing for both the team and for the players.
 But also, don't announce games when they're still half baked."
 Xbox co-creator Seamus Blackley echoed similar sentiments, "Think of the number of great games that had troubled development histories.
 All of them?
 Now consider how often executives cancel troubled games.
 Smooth development comes only when you take no risks.
 Greatness comes only when great risks are braved."

 In September 2025, it was reported that Microsoft briefly held talks with Take-Two Interactive regarding the latter taking over development funding and publishing duties in an effort to revive the game, but said talks fell through due to disputes over ownership of the game and property, which in part led to additional layoffs at Crystal Dynamics.
+Wilton Regan later revealed that she had recorded entire chapters of the game's universe before its cancellation, and that Crystal Dynamics suffered considerable job losses.
+In July 2026, it was reported that Id Software, a developer under Xbox's ZeniMax Media subsidiary, had pitched a separate Perfect Dark game to Microsoft, but was rejected due to new CEO Asha Sharma's wish to orient all of its first-party developers towards prioritizing proven tentpole franchises.

 Marketing

 Although work on a Perfect Dark revival was rumored in early 2018, Perfect Dark was officially announced at The Game Awards 2020 with a cinematic trailer, after development on the game had been hinted by some sources earlier that year.
-The game was also planned to be available for Xbox Game Pass subscribers.
 A gameplay trailer was revealed at the Xbox Games Showcase on June 9, 2024.
 After the game was cancelled, former level designer Adam McDonald confirmed that most of the game mechanics showcased in the demo were not scripted, though the gameplay systems were still in a rudimentary stage.